apache/rya/extras/rya.manual/src/site/markdown/loaddata.md

 - rdf.tablePrefix : The tables (spo, po, osp) are prefixed with this qualifier.
 The tables become: (rdf.tablePrefix)spo,(rdf.tablePrefix)po,(rdf.tablePrefix)osp
 - ac.* : Accumulo connection parameters
-- rdf.format : See RDFFormat from openrdf, samples include (Trig, N-Triples, RDF/XML)
+- rdf.format : See RDFFormat from RDF4J, samples include (Trig, N-Triples, RDF/XML)
 - sc.use_freetext, sc.use_geo, sc.use_temporal, sc.use_entity : If any of these are set to true, statements will also be
     added to the enabled secondary indices.
 - sc.freetext.predicates, sc.geo.predicates, sc.temporal.predicates: If the associated indexer is enabled, these options specify